departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-29.md

 * If permit has been refused and the user wishes to resubmit, they can submit a revised permit on the work record - 'Apply for works' next to the Applications table.
 * All the information from the previous permit - except timings, is collaboration involved and conditions - are defaulted in the new permit
 * Location can't be changed when raising a new permit on the same works following a refusal
-* A new permit can only be raised if the existing one has been refused, closed, cancelled or revoked.
+* A new permit can only be raised if the existing one has been refused, closed, or cancelled.
+If a permit has been revoked, user needs to first cancel that permit in order to raise a new one

 <br />